Managers by Citizenship

 His beginnings as a first manager would arrive out of another managers sacking, and he was appointed as caretaker manager before earning the job permanently.
 In his first year, he managed to guide the club away from relegation despite beginning his tenure with a substantial point deficiency.
 Despite having a transfer embargo in place, Howe was able to guide the team to promotion to the League One.
 Howe assured fans in 2011 that he would be staying with the club, however, a mere three days later he was announced as the manager for Burnley.

 However, the club changed ownership and Dyche was allowed to leave Watford, at which time Burnley offered him the same job after Eddie Howe left to return to Bournemouth.
-In his first season at the club, Dyche guided Burnley to a promotion, allowing them to return to the Premier League although only for one year.
-In the 2015-2016 season, Dyche again guided the team to the Premier League via promotion, where they have managed to stay since.
+In his first season at the club, Dyche guided Burnley to a promotion, allowing them to return to the top division. although only for one year.
+In the 2015-2016 season, Dyche again guided the team to the to a promotion, where they have managed to stay since.
 The 2017-2018 season was one of the best in recent memory for Burnley as they attained a seventh-place finish and a spot in the Europa League.
-In the 2018-2019 season, the club finished fifteenth but remained in the Premier League.
-The 48-year-old Premier League manager was born in Kettering, England.
+In the 2018-2019 season, the club finished fifteenth but was able to avoid relegation.
+The 48-year-old was born in Kettering, England.

 Once he retired, he was recommended for a position by his former manager at Maidstone United, Bob Houghton, at Halmstads BK in the Swedish top-flight.
 In 1976, the club was a favorite among all pundits for the drop.
 However, Hodgson would instead lead the first Championship under his management with the second coming in 1979.
 In 1980, Hodgson would return to England as an assistant under Bob Houghton at Bristol City, where he was ultimately promoted to caretaker manager in January 1982.
 However, he would only survive the position for four months.
 In 1982 he moved back to Sweden to manage second-tier IK Oddevold partway through the season, although he was unable to save the club from relegation.
 For the following season, he took over fellow second-tier side Örebro SK leading them to a third-place finish.
 In his next and final season with the club, he managed a first-place finish but lost out on promotion due to a loss in the playoff.